Footrot Flats by Murray Ball

 'Footrot Flats'.

-Ball published two satirical books, 'Fifteen Men on a Dead Man's Chest' (A.H. & A.W.
-Reed, Wellington, 1967), about rugby, and 'The People Makers' (1969), an equally witty look on education.
-He also wrote a erotic coming-of-age story about a young male teenager, 'The Flowering of Adam Budd' (1998) and a children's book, 'Fred the (Quite) Brave Mouse'.
-In 1986, Ball designed a fur seal, used by the United Nations as a mascot during its Year of Peace.
+Murray Ball also wrote a erotic coming-of-age story about a young male teenager, 'The Flowering of Adam Budd' (1998) and a children's book, 'Fred the (Quite) Brave Mouse'.
 Ball also livened up the pages of Barry Crump's children's book 'Mrs. Windyflax and the Punga People' (1995).

 Recognition

-Between 5 December 1990 and 22 January 1991, 'Footrot Flats' was subject of an exhibition, 'Footrot Flats in Focus - A 1990 Perspective' by the Robert McDougall Art Gallery.
+In 1986, Ball had the honor of designing a fur seal, used by the United Nations as a mascot during its Year of Peace.
+Between 5 December 1990 and 22 January 1991, his signature comic was the subject of the exhibition 'Footrot Flats in Focus - A 1990 Perspective' at the Robert McDougall Art Gallery.
 In 1991, a newly discovered type of crab was named the Flatsia Walcoochorum, after 'Footrot Flats' characters Wal and Cooch.
-In 2002, Murray Ball was made an Officer of the New Zealand Order of Merit for his services as a cartoonist.
+In 2002, Murray Ball was made an Officer in the New Zealand Order of Merit for his services as a cartoonist.
 In 2015, signs with the characters were posted on major stage highways to signal Ball's hometown Feilding.
-On 18 April 2018, a statue of Wal and Dog from 'Footrot Flats', sculpted by Jonathan Campbell (Created and Cast Bronze), was inaugurated in Gisborne, at the entrance of the HB Williams Memorial Library.
+On 18 April 2018, a statue of Wal and Dog, sculpted by Jonathan Campbell (Created and Cast Bronze), was inaugurated in Gisborne, at the entrance of the HB Williams Memorial Library.

 Final years, death and legacy

-Ball retired from cartooning in 2010, as he had been diagnosed with Alzheimer's.
+In 2010, Murray Ball retired from cartooning, as he had been diagnosed with Alzheimer's disease.
 In 2017, he died in his home in Gisborne, at the age of 78.
-In a direct reaction to his death, New Zealand Prime Minister Bill English praised him with taking "our unique sense of humour to the world."
+In a direct reaction to his death, New Zealand Prime Minister Bill English praised him for taking "our unique sense of humor to the world."
 Murray Ball left a lasting mark on New-Zealand and Australian cartooning, especially on his longtime collaborator Tom Scott.
 But he has also received praise outside of his home country.
 Ball and 'Peanuts' creator Charles M. Schulz had a mutual admiration of each other's work.
-Schulz even wrote the foreword to the U.S. edition of 'Footrot Flats.
-Volume 1' (Orin Books, 1992).
-He claimed: "The dog [in 'Footrot Flats'] is definitely one of my favorite cartoon characters of all time (...)
+Schulz even wrote the foreword to the US edition of 'Footrot Flats Volume 1' (Orin Books, 1992), in which he said: "The dog [in 'Footrot Flats'] is definitely one of my favorite cartoon characters of all time (...)
 I love the way Murray draws these animals.
-I love the relationship among all of the characters, and am especially fond of the absolutely original approach to the humor.”
+I love the relationship among all of the characters, and am especially fond of the absolutely original approach to the humor."
 Murray Ball was also a strong influence on Martin Brown, Jim Davis and Dutch comic artist Herman Roozen, whose weekly farm-themed comic 'De Morinel' (1988-1994) was influenced by 'Footrot Flats'.

-Reprints of 'Footrot Flats' can still be read in The Gisborne Herald, while, since January 2017, Ball's widow and children run the official 'Footrot Flats' website and Facebook page.
-In 2022, Ball's family deposited the original gags of 'Footrot Flats' to the Alexander Turnbull Library.
-The same year, on 27 April, they took legal action against a man who made a mural painting in Feilding, using the 'Footrot Flats' characters and claiming he'd asked for legal permission.
+Reprints of 'Footrot Flats' have continued to appear in The Gisborne Herald, while, since January 2017, Ball's widow and children run the official 'Footrot Flats' website and Facebook page.
+In 2022, Ball's family deposited the original pages of 'Footrot Flats' to the Alexander Turnbull Library.
+That same year, on 27 April, they took legal action against a man who made a mural painting in Feilding, using the 'Footrot Flats' characters and claiming he had asked for legal permission.
 Afterwards, the wall was painted over.

 Books about Murray Ball

 For those interested in Ball's life and career, the book, 'Murray Ball - What Is It Like To Be A Cartoonist' (Petone, New Zealand, Highgate/Price Milburn, 1988) and his semi-autobiography, 'Tarzan, Gene Kelly and Me' (Diogenes Designs, 2001) are highly recommended.
-In 2024, his son, Mason Ball, also released a biography about his father, 'Murray Ball: A Cartoonists Life' (Harper Collins, 2024).
+In 2024, the cartoonist's son Mason Ball released a biography about his father, 'Murray Ball: A Cartoonists Life' (Harper Collins, 2024).

 www.footrotflats.com